Zerrari/learning-elisp/README.md

 2.  setq

-    1.  an easy way to use set
+    -   an easy way to use set

-    2.

             (setq animals '(lion tigger))
             animals

 3.  something important

     If you don't add **'** before symbol,it will be explanined as a function.

-    For example, if you don't add **'** before (lion tigger),the lisp interpretor will think lion is a function.
+    For example, if you don't add **'** before (lion tigger),

+    the lisp interpretor will think lion is a function.

     So it will return a error message.

-<a id="orgc5d9aa0"></a>
+<a id="orgec3a10a"></a>

 ### buffer

 1.  buffer-name and buffer-file-name

-    1.  buffer-name
+    -   buffer-name

     It returns the current buffer name

         (buffer-name)

-    2.  buffer-file-name
+    -   buffer-file-name

     It returns a full path which the file belongs to.

         (buffer-file-name)

 2.  current-buffer